ecoiahq/content-ops-starter/content/pages/pricing.md

       color: text-dark
     subtitle: Bespoke Services – Tailored to Your Needs
     text: >
-      If your requirements go beyond our set packages, we create **custom solutions** designed around your specific goals.
-Let’s craft a strategy that fits your vision.
+      If your requirements go beyond our set packages, we create custom solutions designed around your specific goals.
+Simply get in touch today to discuss your unique needs.
     actions: []
     media:
       type: FormBlock